sparrowcode/PermissionsKit/README.md

 ## Сooperation

-The development of this project is completely free, if you can make a contribution, it will help development.
+The development of this project is completely free.
+If you can make a contribution, it will help development.
 Here list of task what need do:

 - Add docs in source files.
 Description of public methods and parametrs.
 - Subtitles for [video](https://youtube.com/ivanvorobei) in any your native languages, where I tell you how to connect a configuration file.